SolarWinds hackers accessed Microsoft source code, the company says | Technology

 SolarWinds hackers accessed Microsoft source code, the company says

-The hacking group behind the SolarWinds compromise was able to break into Microsoft Corp and access some of its source code, Microsoft said on Thursday.
-In a blog post, Microsoft said its investigation into the SolarWinds breach had turned up irregularities with a "small number of internal accounts" and that one of the accounts "had been used to view source code in a number of source code repositories."
-It added that the account had no ability to modify the code.

-The disclosure adds to the ever-growing picture of the compromises associated with the SolarWinds hack, which used the Texas-based company's flagship network monitoring software as a springboard to break into sensitive U.S. government networks and other tech companies.
-Microsoft had already disclosed that like other firms it found malicious versions of SolarWinds' software inside its network, but the source code disclosure is new.
-A company's source code - the underlying set of instructions that run a piece of software or an operating system - is typically among its most closely guarded secrets.
-It is not clear how many or specifically which source code repositories the hackers were able to access or how long the hackers were lurking in Microsoft's systems.
-A Microsoft spokesman declined to elaborate on the blog post.
+It is not clear how much or what parts of Microsoft's source code repositories the hackers were able to access, but the disclosure suggests that the hackers who used software company SolarWinds as a springboard to break into sensitive U.S. government networks also had an interest in discovering the inner workings of Microsoft.
+Microsoft had already disclosed that like other firms it found malicious versions of SolarWinds' software inside its network, but the source code disclosure - made in a blog post - is new.

+Three people briefed on the matter said Microsoft learned several days ago that the source code had been accessed.
+Microsoft did not immediately return a message seeking comment on the timing of the blog post.
+The SolarWinds hack is among the most ambitious cyber operations ever disclosed, compromising at least half-a-dozen federal agencies and potentially thousands of companies and other institutions.
+U.S. and private sector investigators have spent the holidays combing through logs to try to understand whether their data has been stolen or modified.

-Modifying source code - which Microsoft said the hijacked account could not do - could have potentially disastrous consequences, but experts said that even just being able to review the code could offer hackers insight that might help them subvert Microsoft products or services.
+Modifying source code - which Microsoft said the hackers did not do - could have potentially disastrous consequences given the ubiquity of Microsoft products, which include the Office productivity suite and the Windows operating system.
+But experts said that even just being able to review the code could offer hackers insight that might help them subvert Microsoft products or services.
 "The source code is the architectural blueprint of how the software is built," said Andrew Fife of Israel-based Cycode, a source code protection company.

+"If you have the blueprint, it's far easier to engineer attacks."
+Matt Tait, an independent cybersecurity researcher, agreed that the source code could be used as a roadmap to help hack Microsoft products, but he also cautioned that elements of the company's source code were already widely shared - for example with foreign governments.
+He said he doubted that Microsoft had made the common mistake of leaving cryptographic keys or passwords in the code.

+"It's not going to affect the security of their customers, at least not substantially," Tait said.
+In its blog post, Microsoft said it had found no evidence of access "to production services or customer data."

-Slavin said he was also worried by the possibility that the SolarWinds hackers were poring over Microsoft's source code as prelude for something more ambitious.
+Slavin said he was worried by the possibility that the SolarWinds hackers were poring over Microsoft's source code as prelude to a much more ambitious offensive.
 "To me the biggest question is, 'Was this recon for the next big operation?'" he said.

-In its blog post, Microsoft said it had found no evidence of access "to production services or customer data."
-"The investigation, which is ongoing, has also found no indications that our systems were used to attack others," it said.

 Also Read: Study sheds light on critical windows in pregnancy for COVID-19 vaccination